albrechtjonas/Java-Algorithm-NeuralNetwork/README.md

 # Java-Algorithm-MachineLearning

-this is important
+this is the best choice

-most important